• Skip to primary navigation

 How to make vegetable broth

-Another option is to use dried shiitake mushrooms along with dashima.
-The resulting broth is quite rich and flavorful!This broth is very common in Korean temple cooking.
+Another option is to use dried shiitake mushrooms along with dasima.
+The resulting broth is quite rich and flavorful!
+This broth is very common in Korean temple cooking.
 Shiitake mushrooms are full of earthy, savory flavors, which intensify when dried.
-The liquid from reconstituting dried shiitake mushrooms is good broth by itself.
-Save the liquid to use in a sauce, soup or stew.
+If you’re reconstituting dried mushrooms for another dish, the resulting liquid is good broth by itself.
+Save it to use in a sauce, soup or stew.

-Finally, for more depth and complexity, use Korean radish, large scallions, dried chili pepper flakes and/or vegetable scraps, such as cabbage cores, mushroom stems, onion peels, carrot peels, etc.
+For more depth and complexity, use Korean radish, large scallions, dried chili pepper flakes and/or vegetable scraps, such as cabbage cores, mushroom stems, onion peels, carrot peels, etc.

 I used this batch to make vegan doenjang jjigae and baechu doenjang guk.
 They were delicious!
 This can be a base for many other Korean recipes, in place of the meat or anchovy broth, such as manduguk, tteokguk, kongnamul guk, mu guk, kimchi jjigae, soondubu jjigae, jjambbong, gyeranjjim, and janchi guksu.